-No one wants to go through getting refitted and purchasing new veneers.
+No one wants to go through the process of getting refitted and purchasing new veneers.
 But you can make them look newer.
 Keep a few on-the-go teeth whitening products on hand to whiten them and your natural teeth wherever you are.

 Teeth Whitening Pens

-Use a teeth whitening pen for that just-brushed look when there’s no sink in sight.
-With a soft-bristled tip, spread the serum across your veneers and teeth for a whiter smile.
+A teeth whitening pen will give you that just-brushed look when there’s no sink in sight.
+Using the pen’s soft-bristled tip, spread the teeth whitening serum across your veneers and natural teeth for a whiter smile.
 Soon, it will dissolve away, leaving behind only a fresh minty taste that covers up coffee breath and more.
 Use the whitening pen to prevent new stains from setting, too!